CryptoEnduro/quest-submission/README.md

 ## THESE ARE MY ANSWERS FOR CHAPTER 3 DAY 1

 #### 1. In words, list 3 reasons why structs are different from resources.
+1. Structs are less secure than resources and it is much easier to deal with them.
+For example, structs can be copied, resources cannot.
+2. Structs can be lost, forgotten or overwritten.
+Resources cannot.
+You always need to keep track of resources.
+3. Structs and resources use diffrent operators that have different meanings.
+Structs use ```=``` as an assignment operator, resources on the other hand, use ```<-``` to move them around.
+You also have to use a ```@``` symbol in front of a resource's type.

 #### 2. Describe a situation where a resource might be better to use than a struct.
+It is better to use resources than structures when we deal with some unique and precious data, like for example NFTs.
+We want to make sure each NTF is unique, has a distinct ```uuid```  and cannot be copied.
+We do not want for example that someone fakes our Emerald Academy diploma.

 #### 3. What is the keyword to make a new resource?
+The keyword is ```create```.

 #### 4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?
+No, it cannot.

 #### 5. What is the type of the resource below?
+Hmm, I would say this is not a resource.
+This is only a declaration of a public resource.
+A resource must be explicitly created with the keyword ```create```.
 ```
 pub resource Jacob {

 }
 ```
 #### 6. Let's play the "I Spy" game from when we were kids.
 I Spy 4 things wrong with this code.
 Please fix them.
+Here is the fixed code with some comments
 ```
 pub contract Test {